 - brussels sprouts

-- cruciferous vegetables (like broccoli & cabbage)
+- cruciferous vegetables (like broccoli)

-- whole grains
+- legumes & whole grains

 - extra virgin olive oil

-How to make gut-friendly purple sauerkraut at home!
+How to make gut-friendly sauerkraut at home!

 A nutritionist’s guide to avoiding foods that could worsen your inflammation levels